|(a) Pipe from building to treatment system.

 below the ground surface shall have risers over the port openings.

-The risers shall extend from the tank surface to no more than six
+shall extend from the tank surface to a minimum of two inches above

-inches below the ground.
+grade.
 The risers shall be sealed to the tank.
-The
+The risers shall have

-risers shall have inside diameters which are equal to or larger than
+inside diameters which are equal to or larger than the inspection

-the inspection or cleanout ports.
-The risers shall be fitted with
+or cleanout ports.
+The risers shall be fitted with removable watertight

 (E) Septic tank design and construction materials.